-Ather 450X is an e-scooter from a Bangalore-based company called Ather Energy.
-The company was founded with an ambition.
-The ambition of building an electric scooter with a good performance and battery range, but without compromising on design or the build quality.
-Surely they have achieved just that as it really has stood out from the crowd of other e-scooters available in the market for its futuristic and clean design.
+The Ather 450X is an e-scooter manufactured by Ather Energy, a Bangalore-based company.
+The company was founded with ambition.
+The ambition of building an electric scooter with good performance and battery range without compromising on design or build quality.
+Surely, they have managed to accomplish this, as the futuristic and clean design has set the Ather 450X apart from the crowd of other e-scooters on the market.

-Ather 450X is known for its efficient battery management system.
-Because, it has the ability to automatically re-tune the motor to develop power output even while riding.
-Its battery comes with a capacity of 2.9 kilowatt-hour which translates to an improved long-range battery mileage of 116 km.
+The Ather 450X is known for its efficient battery management system, as it can automatically re-tune the motor to develop power output even while riding.
+Its battery has a capacity of 2.9 kilowatt-hours, translating to an improved long-range battery mileage of 116 kilometers.

 |Charging Time||~5h||Kerb Weight||108kg|

 The brand new Bajaj Chetak is an e-scooter made by a homegrown company, Bajaj Auto.
-The contemporary design of this new electric scooter is inspired by the legendary fuel-based Chetak scooter that was launched in 1972.
-However, unlike the old machine, this new avatar of Chetak is all about clean electric power and pollution free rides.
+The modern design of this new electric scooter is inspired by the legendary fuel-powered Chetak scooter, which was introduced in 1972.
+Unlike the old machine, however, this new Chetak is all about clean electric power and pollution-free rides.

 |Charging Time||~4.5h||Kerb Weight||100kg|

-Amperel Zeal is the flagship yet affordable electric scooter from a Coimbatore-based startup, called Ampere Vehicles.
-Ampere Zeal is their most powerful electric scooter till date, which offers realistic performance for a city life.
-The machine has a comparatively low powered motor 1.kW which is not that good for pillion riding.
+Amperel Zeal is the flagship yet affordable electric scooter from Ampere Vehicles, a Coimbatore-based startup.
+The Ampere Zeal is their most powerful electric scooter to date, and it delivers realistic city performance.
+The machine has a relatively low-powered motor (1.0 kW), making it unsuitable for pillion riding.

 |Charging Time||~4.5h||Kerb Weight||78kg|

-Okinawa iPraise+ is the best electric scooter in terms of battery range that claims 139 Km on a full charge.
-It also supports the first charging facility that could reduce the charging time to 1-2 hours.
-The e-scooter gets up to 45km per hour of speed in eco mode.
+In terms of battery range, the Okinawa iPraise+ is the best electric scooter, with a claimed 139 km on a full charge.
+It also supports the first charging facility, which could cut charging time in half to 1-2 hours.
+In eco mode, the e-scooter can reach speeds of up to 45 km/h.

 |Charging Time||~4.5h||Kerb Weight||85kg|